MetaphorData/connectors/metaphor/bigquery/usage/README.md

 # BigQuery Usage Statistics Connector

-This connector extract BigQuery usage statistics from a Google cloud project using [Python Client for Cloud Logging](https://googleapis.dev/python/logging/latest/index.html).
+This connector extracts BigQuery usage statistics from a Google cloud project using [Python Client for Cloud Logging](https://googleapis.dev/python/logging/latest/index.html).
 It computes usage statistics from BigQuery data read event from the [audit log](https://cloud.google.com/logging/docs/audit/services).

 ## Setup

-Create a [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) on the [Setup](../README.md#Setup) guide for the general BigQuery connector.
+Create a [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) based on the [Setup](../README.md#Setup) guide for the general BigQuery connector.
 You'll need to grant additional permissions to the account to view the [audit log](https://cloud.google.com/logging/docs/audit/services).
 You can add the `Private Logs Viewers` role to your service account or add the following permissions to the custom IAM role your service account bind with:

 ```text
 logging.logEntries.list